ymatrix-data/gpupgrade/README.md

 The integration tests may require other binaries to be built.
 We aim to have any such requirements automated.

+### Usage of the Command Line Interface(CLI)

+While not "testing" per se, we also describe the gpupgrade process from a database maintainer's standpoint.
+Since this is the cli, we describe this in a separate document, ```README_cli.md```  Note that, once officially released, this user documentation will probably be incorporated into a more user-friendly format.

 ### Directly using pg_upgrade

 Under the covers, gpupgrade is calling pg_upgrade, first on the master, and